dd8917vk/permissions_challenge/README.md

     - x - stands for execute, assigned a value of 1

 # A standard linux file permission looks like this:
-    - rwx - in this instance the rwx bits are set to on, so the octal value of this filer permission would be 7.
+    - rwx - in this instance the rwx bits are set to on, so the octal value of this file permission would be 7.
 This is derived from simply tallying up r+w+x with the cumulative total of 7.

 # Another example may be when a bit is in the off permission.
 For intance, a '-' character is a 0 value and is not added to the cumulative permission total.
     - r-x  in this instance the cumulative total would translate to 5, because